Acessibility Statement in Simple Language

 Date of creation and last update of the statement

-This statement was created in November 2021 and updated on August 29th, 2023.
+This statement was created in November 2021 and updated in November 2025.

 Report Accessibility Barriers